IMPROVING THE TREATMENT OF ELECTRICAL INJURY THROUGH MULTIDISCIPLINARY COLLABORATION

-CETRI was founded to facilitate multidisciplinary clinical research and is dedicated to improving the treatment of survivors of electric shock.Our multi-institutional team of clinicians, epidemiologists, biologists, and engineers are all appointed at leading universities in Chicago and have been caring for electrical injury survivors for over 20 years.
-CETRI's medical team has reported many of the new advances in the diagnosis and treatment of electrical injury and is committed to helping each individual on the path to recovery.
+CETRI was founded to facilitate multidisciplinary evaluation and rehabilitation of electrical shock survivors and is dedicated to improving the treatment of survivors of electric shock.Our multi-institutional team of clinicians, epidemiologists, biologists, and engineers are senior faculty at leading universities in Chicago and have been participating in the CETRI team for over 20 years.
+CETRI's medical team is responsible for many of the medical advances made relating to the diagnosis and treatment of electrical injury.

-ELECTRICAL INJURY - A CHALLENGING PROBLEM
+ELECTRICAL SHOCK INJURY - A CHALLENGING PROBLEM